-Summit Road is a very scenic drive in the Port Hills, a mountain range of hills in Canterbury, New Zealand.
+Summit Road is a narrow scenic drive in New Zealand